 This is an interesting documentary mainly on Martin Heidegger’s life, with a little bit of his philosophy thrown in.

-I'm currently pursuing my PhD in Wash U's Philosophy-Neuroscience-Psychology program.
+In Fall 2014 I'll be a 4th year grad student in Wash U's Philosophy-Neuroscience-Psychology PhD program.
 I obtained my Masters in Philosophy at Louisiana State University and graduated with honors from the University of Central Florida with a BA in Interdisciplinary Studies that focused on philosophy and psychology, with a minor in cognitive science.
-My primary interests lie at the intersection between philosophy of mind and the interdisciplinary field of cognitive science, with a special interest in

 My current research is in the interdisciplinary field of neuroethics, which investigates the ethical implications of neuroscience as it relates to the mind/brain relation.
 Specifically, I'm working on the philosophical perplexities associated with disorders of consciousness such as the vegetative state/unresponsive wakefulness syndrome, the minimally conscious state, and locked-in syndrome.
 In addition to being devastating for the patients and their loved ones, disorders of consciousness are challenging from both a scientific and philosophical perspective, presenting a myriad of complex epistemic and ethical problems at the heart of neuroethics.